xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

-In addition to a test showing the help message, two more launchers are defined for each platform, to start the classical STM32F4DISCOVERY blinky project created with the GNU MCU Eclipse plug-ins.
+In addition to a test showing the help message, two more launchers are defined for each platform, to start the classical STM32F4DISCOVERY blinky project created with the Eclipse Embedded CDT plug-ins.

 To start the debug sessions, switch to the debug view (using the debug icon in the left bar), and select the launcher in the top combo.